Phosphatidylethanolamine and Related Lipids

 Three additional minor biosynthetic pathways are known.
 Phosphatidylethanolamine can be formed by the enzymatic exchange reaction of ethanolamine with phosphatidylserine, or by re-acylation of lysophosphatidylethanolamine.
 The second of these is associated with the mitochondria-associated membrane where the phosphatidylserine synthase II is located.
 Finally, the bacterial plant pathogen Xanthomonas campestris is able to synthesise phosphatidylethanolamine by condensation of cytidine diphosphate diacylglycerol with ethanolamine.

 Lands’ cycle: The various mechanisms produce different pools of phosphatidylethanolamine species, which are often in different cellular compartments and have distinctive compositions.
 Studies with mammalian cell types in vitro suggest that the CDP-ethanolamine pathway produces molecular species with mono- or di-unsaturated fatty acids on the sn-2 position preferentially, while the phosphatidylserine decarboxylation reaction generates species with polyunsaturated fatty acids on the sn-2 position mainly.
-However, as with other phospholipids, the final fatty acid composition in animal tissues is attained by a process of remodelling known as the Lands’ cycle (see the web page on phosphatidylcholine, for example).
+However, as with other phospholipids, the final fatty acid composition in animal tissues is attained by a process of remodelling known as the Lands’ cycle (see the web page on phosphatidylcholine (for a more detailed discussion).
 The first step is hydrolysis by a phospholipase A2 to lysophosphatidylethanolamine, followed by reacylation by means of various acyl-CoA:lysophospholipid acyltransferases.
 The enzymes LPCAT1, 2 and 3, which are involved in phosphatidylcholine biosynthesis, are also active with phosphatidylethanolamine, while LPEAT1 utilizes lysophosphatidylethanolamine mainly and is specific for oleoyl-CoA.
 Some of these isoforms appear to be confined to particular tissues.
-There is also a CoA-independent acyltransferase in macrophages that transfers arachidonic acid from phosphatidylcholine to ethanolamine-containing phospholipids.
+There are also independent acyltransferases in macrophages and other cells/tissues that transfer fatty acids, but especially arachidonic acid from phosphatidylcholine to ethanolamine-containing phospholipids.
+Lysophosphatidylethanolamine and lysophosphatidylcholine formed by degradation in lysosomes are exported into the cytosol by a specific transporter Spns1 for recycling.

 3. Phosphatidylethanolamine – Biological Function